figtools/figgy.docs/docs/manual/figgy-cloud/okta.md

 | 3333333333 | prod  | dev |

 You will need to create a group for each row in this table.
 So you will have Accounts * Roles groups in your OKTA directory.
-Adding any OKTA user to one of these groups will automatically grant them access AWS.
+Adding any OKTA user to one of these groups will automatically grant them access AWS in the associated account with with the matching IAM role.

 1. Open up OKTA -> Directory -> Groups